What Type of Birth Injury Compensation Can My Family?

 Birth injuries often involve harm to a baby’s brain, nerves, bones, or other critical structures before, during, or immediately after delivery.
 Some common birth injuries that arise in medical malpractice cases include:

-- Cerebral Palsy (CP): This often involves motor function impairment, muscle rigidity or looseness, and difficulties with posture and coordination.
+• Cerebral Palsy (CP): This involves motor function impairment, muscle rigidity or looseness, and difficulties with posture and coordination.
 Cerebral palsy can result from oxygen deprivation, brain bleeds, or other trauma during or around the time of birth.

-- Hypoxic-Ischemic Encephalopathy (HIE): This involves oxygen deprivation to the brain and can result in brain injuries.
-HIE may occur when healthcare providers do not address fetal distress or complications in a timely manner.
+• Hypoxic-Ischemic Encephalopathy (HIE): A brain injury that occurs when the baby suffers oxygen deprivation.
+HIE may occur when healthcare providers do not address fetal distress or complications in a timely manner and do not deliver in time.

-Birth injury lawyers look at whether these conditions or injuries could have been prevented if medical professionals had consistently followed established guidelines.
+An experienced birth injury attorney looks at whether these conditions or injuries could have been prevented if medical professionals had consistently followed established guidelines.
 A thorough legal and medical investigation is often the first step toward holding healthcare providers accountable.

 Tell us your story.